geoffreygarrett/notes.geoffreygarrett.com/content/_index.md

 ## Useful 🛠️

-This is a general catch-all for anything I feel I want to keep visible on the surface.
-They might help me organise my thoughts in the long-term, or lookup information and resources that I need I want at my fingertips.
+This section is a general catch-all for anything I feel I want to keep visible on the surface.
+They might help me organise my thoughts in the long-term, or lookup information and resources that I desire at my fingertips.

 - [Concept Definitions](/notes/concept-definitions.md)
 - [All Notes](/notes)